Stochastic Proximal Gradient Methods for Nonconvex Problems in Hilbert Spaces: Application to PDE-Constrained Optimization under Uncertainty

-Now we formulate the model problem.
 Optimal control problems with semilinear PDEs involving random coefficients have been studied in, for instance, \cite{Kouri2016,Kouri2019a}.
 We include a nonsmooth term as in \cite{Reyes2015} with the goal of obtaining sparse solutions.
 In the following, we assume that $\lambda_1 \geq 0$, $\lambda_2 \geq 0$, and $y_D \in L^2(D)$.
 The model problem we solve is given by